 Please suggest any ideas to the Editor before committing to writing an article.
 Your article may complement plans we have, or it may duplicate material already commissioned, repeat something already published, or it may not be suitable.
 Articles should be no longer than 2000 words.

-We do not accept any handwritten or typed material.
 Please send article in either text or Word format (not pdf) via email to email@example.com.

 Images should be sent as separate attachments and not embedded in the Word document.
 They should be of the highest resolution possible and include an image credit or permission.
+You must be sure that either you have permission to use the image or it is copyright free.
+Don’t assume that because it is on the web it is free to use!

 Original text and image material remains the copyright of the author/artist, and may be used freely by the author/artist at a later date.
 When using other people’s observations it is the responsibility of the author to secure permission from the observer in question before submitting it.